-Stage 2 of the strata building inspections scheme calls for the developer to appoint a building inspector within 12 months of the issue of an Occupation Certificate (OC).
+Stage 2 of the Strata Building Bond and Inspections Scheme calls for the developer to appoint a building inspector within 12 months of the issue of an Occupation Certificate (OC).
 The OC allows people to occupy the building and deems the project practically complete.

 The building inspector must be on an approved strata inspection panel.
 Those quantity surveyors on the panel, like ourselves, can be found via the Australian Institute of Quantity Surveyors website: https://www.aiqs.com.au/aiqs-strata-defects-inspection-panels-new-south-wales

 Once the developer chooses an inspector, they then email the owners corporation with information about the appointed inspector.
 The owners corporation must provide notice of acceptance within 14 days.

 The Secretary may become involved if the following occurs:

 1. If the developer fails to appoint an inspector, the Secretary will appoint one at the developer’s expense.

 2. If the owners corporation reject the selected inspector, then the developer repeats the process until an inspector is agreed upon (within the 12 months).